-Sections BC and DE Employment of Head and Wife/ "Wife" (H/W)
+Sections BC and DE - Employment of Head and Wife/ "Wife" (H/W)

-Regardless of who your Respondent is, Section BC is asked about the Head of the FU, while Section DE is asked about the Wife / "Wife".
+Regardless of whom your Respondent is, Section BC is asked about the Head of the FU, while Section DE is asked about the Wife /"Wife".
 This is extremely important.
 A mistake here can mean hours of work by study staff, and tons of missing data.
 The BC and DE sections are parallel in form and function, and in some cases share the same variables/screens in the application.
 Those of you who have been PSID interviewers in the past will notice that former Sections B and C have been consolidated into BC, and former Sections D and E into DE.

 - BC/DE1-3.
 It is crucial that you get an accurate reply to BC/DE1-3, as this will determine the path through the entire employment section, indicating whether Head or Wife /"Wife" (H/W) is currently employed or not currently employed.
 Please enter codes for all mentions R gives at BC/DE1: - 1 WORKING NOW H/W has an employer (or is self-employed) and is currently working (i.e., worked in the last week).
 Includes those temporarily at home because they are on vacation, sabbatical, or taking time off.
-Also includes those taking sick days, but not on extended sick or maternity leave (see Code 2).
-For someone who works sporadically, record the work time as a job and the other time as time away (see the EHC section).
-Examples are a seasonal worker, an interviewer or a self-employed person who is between projects.
-The key here is that the R expects to go back to the job. - 2 ONLY TEMPORARILY LAID OFF H/W is employed (but off temporarily) and expects to return to her/his job in the near future.
-For example: a construction worker, off because of bad weather; a factory worker who has been temporarily laid off or is on strike; a parent on official maternity/paternity leave; a self-employed businessperson whose store is closed for repairs.
-If the R answers "maternity leave," you need to probe-official maternity leave (paid, and going back to the same job) is code 2.
-A combination of vacation and sick time is also code 2, as long as the person is officially returning to the same employer.
-If she actually quit, even if she wants to go back to the same employer, it should be one of the codes below. - 3 LOOKING FOR WORK, UNEMPLOYED H/W is not working now and does not have a job to which she/he expects to return.
+Also includes those taking sick days, but not on extended sick or maternity leave (see Code 2). - 2 ONLY TEMPORARILY LAID OFF H/W is employed (but off temporarily) and expects to return to her/his job in the near future.
+For example: a construction worker, off because of bad weather; a factory worker who has been temporarily laid off or is on strike; a parent on official maternity/paternity leave; a self-employed businessperson whose store is closed for repairs. - 3 LOOKING FOR WORK, UNEMPLOYED H/W is not working now and does not have a job to which she/he expects to return.
 She/he is now actively seeking one.
-Some examples: permanently laid-off factory workers; people who have lost their jobs because of illness, injury or disability, who are now looking for another job.

-- 4 NOT WORKING/NOT LOOKING

-- 5 DISABLED, PERMANENTLY OR TEMPORARILY

-- 6 KEEPING HOUSE

-- 7 STUDENT R may mention these codes even though follow-up questions reveal that they are working for money now or have been working recently (BC/DE3).
+Some examples: permanently laid-off factory workers; people who have lost their jobs because of illness, injury or disability, who are now looking for another job. - 4 NOT WORKING/NOT LOOKING - 5 DISABLED, PERMANENTLY OR TEMPORARILY - 6 KEEPING HOUSE - 7 STUDENT R may mention these codes even though follow-up questions reveal that they are working for money now or have been working recently (BC/DE3).
 It is not necessarily an inconsistency.
 A retired person, who works for extra income on occasion, will still likely refer to him/herself as retired.
 Other examples are full-time students; homemakers; women who quit work to have a baby (rather than taking maternity leave).